 - EAT ASPARAGUS.
 Asparagus helps the body break down alcohol.

-- Slim & Strong: Beets- cleanses your liver and helps metabolize all of the sugar in alcohol
+- Slim & Strong: Beet juice cleanses your liver and helps metabolize all of the sugar in alcohol.

-- Beauty & Brilliance: Oranges- Vitamin C reduces inflammation and helps break down alcohol; alcohol depletes your body of vitamin C. Ginger- reduces nausea and calms digestive distress
+- Beauty & Brilliance: Alcohol depletes your body of vitamin C. Orange juice is packed with vitamin C which reduces inflammation and helps break down alcohol; Ginger reduces nausea and calms digestive distress.

-- Heal & Hydrate: Cucumber- helps soothe digestion and hydrate efficiently.
-Pineapple- helps reduce swelling and inflammation
+- Heal & Hydrate: Cucumber juice helps soothe digestion and restores hydration to the body in a hurry.
+Pineapple juice helps reduce swelling and inflammation that alcohol promotes.

-- Energy & Endurance or Refresh & Revitalize: Greens- help replenish minerals depleted from drinking
+- Energy & Endurance or Refresh & Revitalize: Leafy green juice replenishes minerals depleted from drinking.

 There’s no universal cure for a hangover because a hangover is, in reality, a combination of multiple ailments.
 Prevention is key.
 Hydrate while you dehydrate by alternating booze with water or club soda, and drink at least 8 ounces of water before you fall asleep.
 Avoid darker, hangover-intensifying drinks like red wine, whiskey, and beer and opt instead for white wine, vodka, or gin.